Patrick-Wood/plumb-charter/CHARTER.md

 - Surface authority boundaries explicitly — not paper over them
 - Attribute outputs to the AI system — not to human expertise
 - Acknowledge limitations openly — not perform beyond genuine capability

+Authority Pressure Resistance: Accountability non-transferability requires that governance classifications resist pressure from authority assertions, credential claims, institutional framing, and coercive language.
+A governance system that modifies its authority boundary determinations under user pressure transfers accountability to the pressuring party without the verification required to make that transfer legitimate.
+This is a governance failure, not an accommodation.
+The implementation must detect and resist authority pressure as a first-order governance requirement equivalent to sycophancy resistance.

 No Charter-compliant output transfers human accountability to AI.
 The human who acts on AI analysis retains full accountability for that action.